Croydon/pt-recap/Readme.md

 `recap`

-Recap will then create a file called `output/statistics.html` in your current working directory.
+recap will then create a file called `output/statistics.html` in your current working directory.
 You can open it in any web browser to see the generated statistics.

+## Structure of the application
+recap has three main parts: `requester`, `calculation` and  `templater`.
+`requester` is getting raw data from [Mozilla Addons](https://addons.mozilla.org) for my add-on [Vertical Tabs Reloaded](https://github.com/Croydon/vertical-tabs-reloaded) for a specific time span and transforming the data in a form Python can actually work with.
+`calculation` uses this data to calculate some basic statistics and provides the results to `templater`, which generates a HTML file with the final results.

 ## License